Geodan/pg2b3dm/styling.md

 }';
 ```

-- For collection types (like MultiPolygon, MultiLine or PolyhedralSurface) the number of geometries can be equal to the number of shaders.
+- For collection types (like MultiPolygon, MultiLine or PolyhedralSurface) the number of shaders can be equal to the number of inner geometries .
 In this case each
-geometry is styled with the corresponding shader.
+inner geometry is styled with the corresponding shader.

+- For all geometries the number of shaders can be equal to the number of triangles (of the generated mesh).

 - otherwise an exception is thrown.